AriFordsham/GHCWiki/debugging/installing-packages-inplace.md

 Points to note here:

-- The first step can be done manually, by downloading a zip file from Hackage, or by doing a darcs get from the appropriate repo.
+- The first step can be done manually, by downloading a zip file from Hackage, or by doing grabbing the source from the appropriate repository.
 For example:

   ```wiki
   darcs get http://darcs.haskell.org/packages/parallel